newlinedotco/awesome-fullstack-tutorials/angular/managing-state-in-akita/Managing State in Angular using Akita.md

 }
 ```

-We have a `book$` observable that returns reactivly the current book entity based on the ID we get from the router.
+We have a `book$` observable that returns reactively the current book entity based on the ID we get from the router.

-A user has the ability to navigate directly to a page in a book, so we need to check if that book entity exists in the the bookstore (via the query’s `hasEntity()` method).
+A user has the ability to navigate directly to a page in a book, so we need to check if that book entity exists in the bookstore (via the query’s `hasEntity()` method).
 If the store doesn’t have the book, we need to fetch it from the server and update the store.

 ```ts
 // books.service